run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/existing-PVC.md

 There are two different ways of creating data source of type PVC:

-1. **Existing PVC**-Data source of type PVC using an existing PVC in the cluster
+1. **Existing PVC** - Data source of type PVC using an existing PVC in the cluster.
-1. **New PVC**-Data source of type PVC by creating a new pvc in the cluster!
+1. **New PVC** - Data source of type PVC by creating a new PVC in the cluster.
 ![](img/10-pvc.png)

 !!!
 NOTE